+Rememeber; Viridae = family

-- A typical Enterovirus, and a distinct member of the Picornaviridae, also known as entervirus 72., non enveloped ,RNA virus, One serotype, while there're seven genotypes of HAV.
-(Viridae = family) - 1.
-After ingestion and reaching the liver by hematogenous spread, HAV replicates in liver. - 2.
+- A typical Enterovirus, and a distinct member of the Picornaviridae, also known as entervirus 72. - Naked Icosahedral nucleocapsid virus, non enveloped with a single stranded positive polarity RNA. - No virion polymerase. - One serotype, while there're seven genotypes of HAV. - Humans appear to be the major natural hosts of HAV. - Enterically transmitted (fecal/oral route): - There are always outbreaks associated with contaminated food and water.
+Ingestion > Multiplies in oropharynx and intestinal epithelial cells > blood > Liver > Periportal necrosis + mononuclear infiltrates. - Virus is not cytopathic, but the CMI causes cell necrosis.

+Hepatitis A - Transmission and Pathogenesis

+- 1. After ingestion and reaching the liver by hematogenous spread, HAV replicates in liver. - 2.
 Then it's excreted in the bile. - 3.
-After that it gets excreted in feces of those infected persons for about two weeks before the onset of clinical illness and up to one week post symptoms in those affected patients.

-- Asymptomatic persons still transmit the virus to others by typical feco-oral transmission. - Viral particles can be detected in feces using electron microscopy. - • Hepatitis A is the most common cause of viral hepatitis, more than 40-50%. (most often associated with outbreaks or epidemics.)
+After that it gets excreted in feces of those infected persons for about two weeks before the onset of clinical illness and up to one week post symptoms in those affected patients. - Asymptomatic persons still transmit the virus to others by typical feco-oral transmission. - Viral particles can be detected in feces using electron microscopy. - Hepatitis A is the most common cause of viral hepatitis, more than 40-50%. - HAV can never cause chronic hepatitis; initially IgM antibody response then followed by IgG antibody response, which usually give a lifelong immunity post-infection with HAV.
+Also, there're no carriers. - This also applies to HEV.

-Humans appear to be the major natural hosts of HAV.
+Epidemiology of Hepatitis A

+- Countries in red show high prevalence in Anti-HAV. - Jordan has a high prevalence of HAV infection, thus Anti-HAV.

+Epidemiology of Hepatitis A - Pt.1

-- Enterically transmitted (fecal/oral route): - There are always outbreaks associated with contaminated food and water. - HAV can never cause chronic hepatitis; initially IgM antibody response then followed by IgG antibody response, which usually give a lifelong immunity post-infection with HAV.
-Also, there're no carriers.
-(This also applies to HEV). - Commonly seen in children mainly and in young adults, 90% of infected children and up to (25-50%) of infected adults have inapparent but productive infection with HAV. - Spread of HAV infection: mainly by fecal-oral route and arise from the ingestion of contaminated food and water, so overcrowding and poor sanitation facilitate the spread. - HAV causes infectious hepatitis, which is an acute disease that is clinically milder or asymptomatic in young children. - More than 90% of adults in many developing countries show evidence of past hepatitis A infection.
+- The most common type viral hepatitis that occur worldwide, most often outbreaks or epidemics. - Remember fecal-oral route \rightarrow mass transmission. - Commonly seen in children mainly and in young adults, 90% of infected children and up to (25-50%) of infected adults have inapparent but productive infection with HAV. - Remember, HAV is excreted in feces before the start and after the end of clinical manifestations, thus spread. - Spread of HAV infection: mainly by fecal-oral route and arise from the ingestion of contaminated food and water, so overcrowding and poor sanitation facilitate the spread.

+Epidemiology of Hepatitis A - Pt.2

+- HAV causes infectious hepatitis, which is an acute disease that is clinically milder or asymptomatic in young children. - There is no carrier or chronic state with HAV. - More than 90% of adults in many developing countries show evidence of past hepatitis A infection.
 Travelers from developed countries are particularly susceptible when visiting these endemic areas. - Patients are most contagious during the two weeks prior to the onset of clinical symptoms, which are primarily characterized by jaundice.

+Clinical Manifestations
-- Infectious dose: less than 100 viral particles, which are sufficient to establish infection. - Jaundice is observed in almost 70-80% of adults with hepatitis A, but in only about 10% of children (particularly those under 6 years of age).

-Incubation period: 2-6 WEEKS.
+- Infectious dose: less than 100 viral particles, which are sufficient to establish infection. - Again, contagiousness and communicability typically begin about two weeks before the onset of clinical symptoms, which are usually marked by the appearance of jaundice. - Jaundice is observed in almost 70-80% of adults with hepatitis A, but in only about 10% of children, particularly those under 6 years of age. - Incubation period: 2-6 WEEKS. - Most HAV infections are asymptomatic, while in adults are symptomatic. - fever; anorexia; nausea, vomiting and jaundice. - Abdominal pain, hepatomegally, spenomegally, Dark urine and clay-colored stools and elevated transaminase levels. - Resolve spontaneously in 2-4 weeks, recovery occur after days or weeks.

+Clinical presentation - Adults and children(1).